“It’s a dangerous business, Frodo, going out your door.”

 The longer I garden the more I appreciate these plants.
 They usually put out their harvest while the other garden vegetables are only a few inches tall.
 They become more beautiful and vigorous every year even though I do little else than harvest and enjoy them.

-- Asparagus: You’ve probably already gotten your harvest.
+- Asparagus: You’ve probably already gotten your first harvest.
 Be sure to leave a few of the strongest spears to form fronds.
-I love seeing my bird friends perching on them.
+I love seeing my hummingbird friends perching on them.

 - Calendula: Harvest the flowers.
 Pull the petals to add color and spice to your salads and cooking.
-Dry them for soothing oil infusions.
+Dry whole flower heads to make soothing oil infusions.
 Read more about the wonders of this beautiful flower.

 - Culinary Herbs: Rosemary, thyme, sage, oregano, mint, lemon balm, et. al., are all in their full glory by May.
-Harvest them at will and hang to dry or use a food dehydrator.
-Soon they will go to flower and their flavor won’t be quite as nice until afterwards.
+Harvest them at will.
+Hang to dry or use a food dehydrator.
+Soon they will go to flower and their flavor won’t be quite as nice.
 Take more than you think you’ll need.
 Once you spoil yourself with homegrown herbs, it’s difficult to go back to paying for grocery store herbs.
 Herbs are one of my biggest money savers.
 Deer don’t like them, they have almost no pest problems, pollinators love them, they generally like nutrient poor soil, and are drought tolerant.
 Truly, one of my favorite crops.

 - Cane Berry Leaves: Red raspberry and blackberry leaves make a wonderful mineral rich tea.
 To me it tastes like green tea.
-Try my signature tea blend: Blend dried red raspberry leaves with peppermint (and in just a couple weeks) lemon grass, and chamomile flowers for a relaxing and nutritious tea.
+Try my signature tea blend: Blend dried red raspberry leaves with peppermint (and later) lemon grass, and chamomile flowers for a relaxing and mineral rich tea.
 Again, make more than you think you’ll need.
 No matter how much I do, I’m out by winter.

 Fruiting Shrubs & Trees 🌳